 Best Practice | Description |

-Enable DFS on Modern Routers | Make sure your router supports DFS and turn it on to increase the availability of available channels across 5GHz band. |
+Enable DFS on Modern Routers | Make sure your router supports DFS and set it on to increase the availability of accessible channels over 5GHz band |

-Monitor Network Performance | Utilize the WiFi analyzer tools to keep an eye on how well DFS is working for your network and if need be tweak settings. |
+Monitor Network Performance | See how well DFS is performing for your network using the WiFi analyser tools; if necessary, adjust settings |

 Consider Your Environment | Expect more channel changes in high radar areas (e.g., near airport or military bases).
 It may require balancing the type of channel DFS/non-DFS. |